adambarry/Flexboss/README.md

 #Flexboss

-A powerful, versatile CSS3 flexible box (Flexbox) grid system for building great HTML5 user interface components and web applications with..
+A powerful, versatile CSS3 flexible box (Flexbox) grid system for building great HTML5 user interface components and web applications with.

 ##Basic syntax/structure
 The grid system is based on the following HTML structure: